Developer Guide

 Fig 5.
 Ui View Panel Diagram

-consist of the following parts:
+The ViewPanel consist of the following parts:

 Each panel will display the corresponding list accordingly.
 The ViewPanel will only show up a single list panel at a time.
 We have decided to opt for this way of implementation due to the following: